Now celebrating our 13th year in operation! Successfully teaching Londonders since 2004!

 The centre exercises will cover sequences for placement, preparation for pirouettes, diagonal movement through the studio and allegro movement.
 Patterns will be more complex including transference of direction and weight, more challenging musicality will be implemented, and before finishing the class the clients do small, medium, encouraged .and large jumps.
 A sense of expansion and reaching one’s potential whilst working correctly and with good habits is encouraged.
 Many clients take this in addition to a Beginner Improver or Intermediate Level Ballet Class or Lyrical Jazz/Contemporary Dance since they all compliment each other well.

 General Contemporary Drop-in Classes

-Using fluid and rhythmic energy, Beatrice builds her Contemporary dance class around exciting combinations and co-ordination with an emphasis on timing, strength, dynamics and enjoyment.
+Using fluid and rhythmic energy, Beatrice builds her Contemporary dance class around exciting combinations and coordination with an emphasis on timing, strength, dynamics and enjoyment.
 The course will introduce Beatrice's contemporary dance style, which draws inspiration mainly from two contemporary dance techniques: Limon and Release.
-The class starts with a warm up which consists of set exercises; she starts with simple torso bends, gentle pliés, and swings in the upper and lower body parts.
-As the class progresses, she focuses on core strength and precision through more technical foot work, leg kicks, and jumps.
-Her fun class then progresses on to traveling sequences across the large studio space.
+The class starts with a warm-up which consists of set exercises; she starts with simple torso bends, gentle pliés, and swings in the upper and lower body parts.
+As the class progresses, she focuses on core strength and precision through more technical footwork, leg kicks, and jumps.
+Her fun class then progresses on to travelling sequences across the large studio space.
 The dancers play with the movement dynamics and spatial awareness.
 A short dance sequence is also developed at the end of the sessions and the participants have the chance to focus on their performance skills and build upon the material on a weekly basis.

 50+ Dance & Fitness